-The BBF has a strong history of supporting programs that advance access to legal services, improve fair administration of justice and help expand public understanding of the law.
-BBF grant-making revenue comes from three sources: the Massachusetts IOLTA Program, the annual John & Abigail Adams Benefit and the BBF's own funds.
+The Boston Bar Foundation has a strong history of supporting programs that advance access to legal services, improve fair administration of justice and help expand public understanding of the law.
+BBF grant-making revenue comes from three sources: the Massachusetts IOLTA Program, the annual John & Abigail Adams Benefit, and the Boston Bar Foundation's own funds.

 The BBF Grants Committee reviews grant applications during the annual grant cycle and makes funding recommendations to the Board of Trustees for approval.